apache/cordova-docs/docs/en/edge/cordova/events/events.pause.md

 Details
 -------

 Cordova consists of two code bases: native and JavaScript.
-While the native code puts the application into the background the pause event is fired.
+When the native code puts the application into the background, the pause event fires.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.